CTPSSTAFF/scrape-mbta-meetings-python/README.md

 the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) package.

-As is the case with the example written in R (and indeed pretty much _any_ screen-scraping program), this script relies upon knowledge of the structure of the HTML delivered by the MBTA meetings website.
-If the structure changes, the script will no longer work.
+As is the case with the example written in R (and indeed pretty much _any_ screen-scraping program), this script relies upon knowledge of the structure of the HTML produced by the website in quesiton. __If the page structure changes, the script will no longer work.__

 In general, some familiarity with HTML and CSS is required in order to write an HTML 'screen-scraper.'